RWE Camster Wind Farm Community Fund

 One vacant position

 The Panel normally makes decisions on awards twice per year, in May and November.
-Minutes of the latest Panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest Panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.
 More information on the award making process is available here.

 Some projects, particularly large and transformative projects such as those involving the purchase or development of property, can require significant research/ consultation, planning and other feasibility work.
 The fund can support such activity; however, applications must demonstrate realistic ambitions, that appropriately skilled and qualified personnel are involved in conducting the work and must not duplicate any similar recent feasibility work.